 How long does a tax refund take?

-Once you have filed your tax return to HMRC, it can take up to 8-10 weeks for them to process your tax refund.
+Once you have filed your tax returns to HMRC, it can take up to 8-10 weeks for them to process your tax refund.

 What Can I Claim Tax Back On?

 You can claim tax back on most work-related expenses.
-Below is a list of items that you can request a tax rebate on:
+Below is a list of items that you can get tax refunds on:

 • Vehicles for work use